Call for Papers

 Within two weeks of submission, an editor will give an initial reaction to the author.
 Usually within one week.
 An initial reaction may be just a tentative “interesting, let us look more closely and ponder it.”

-For declined submission we do not promise to provide an account of our reasons.
+For a declined submission we do not promise to provide an account of our reasons.
 But we will provide an initial reaction within two weeks, usually within one.

 Go Ahead, Hit Us with an Idea